alphagov/govuk-developer-docs/source/manual/logging.html.md

 [logship]: https://github.com/alphagov/tagalog/blob/master/tagalog/command/logship.py

-## Kibana

-Kibana is the interface for viewing logs in Elasticsearch.
-Use the Logit interface to login to Kibana.

-There's some documentation on [useful Kibana queries for 2nd line][kibana-docs].

-[kibana-docs]: /manual/kibana.html

 ## Fastly

 Fastly sends logs to S3 for the www, assets and bouncer services.
 These can be [queried through Athena](/manual/query-cdn-logs.html).

-## Graphite

-Data from statsd goes to Graphite instances which is then displayed using Grafana.